-Section 125 plans, also known as cafeteria plans, allow employees to choose between taxable compensation and certain non-taxable benefits.
-While the IRS provides a structured framework for what can be included, there are several types of Section 125 plans employers can implement—each with its own structure, benefits, and compliance needs.
+Section 125 cafeteria plans, also known as cafeteria health plans, allow employees to choose between taxable compensation and certain non-taxable benefits.
+The IRS provides a structured framework for what can be included, but employers have several options when implementing section 125 cafeteria plans, each with its own structure, benefits, and compliance requirements.

-This page explains the primary types of Section 125 plans and highlights the most popular structure in recent years: the Preventative Care Management Program (PCMP)-based plan
+This page explains the primary types of section 125 cafeteria plans and highlights the most popular structure in recent years: the Preventative Care Management Program (PCMP)-based cafeteria health plan.

 The most basic form of a Section 125 plan.